 In the Standard Model neutrinos are massless and stable.
-So, we should see a certain number of ν_e 's coming from the Sun... but by 1997, the GALLEX and SAGE experiments had proved that we see only 1/3 of that number.
+So, we should see a certain number of ν_e 's coming from the Sun... but by 1997, experiments had proved that we see only 1/3 of that number.

 Since there are 3 kinds of neutrinos, maybe they 'oscillate' between different kinds!
 This can only happen if they have mass and suitable interactions exist.